-In 2014-15, the water level at Leslie Harrison Dam was lowered and the gates were removed for the ongoing safety of the dam.
-Since then, detailed investigations were conducted to identify a preferred option to address the dam's safety issues and meet Queensland guidelines.
+In 2014-15, the water level at Leslie Harrison Dam was lowered and the gates were removed to reduce the water load on the dam.
+Detailed investigations were conducted to identify a preferred solution to address the dam improvements required and meet Queensland Dam Safety Management guidelines.

-Following an assessment of all the dam safety options, the decision has been made to upgrade Leslie Harrison Dam in 2018-19 and maintain its current full supply level once work is complete.
+Following detailed investigations, the decision has been made to upgrade Leslie Harrison Dam and maintain its current full supply level once work is complete.

-A number of tools have been developed to help you learn more about Leslie Harrison Dam, it's history, how the dam operates and plans for the future.
-We have also created an animation to help explain a gated and ungated Leslie Harrison Dam works during heavy rainfall events.
+A number of tools have been developed to help you learn more about Leslie Harrison Dam, its history, how the dam operates and plans for the future.

 Leslie Harrison Dam Social Pinpoint Map